 Imagine a beautiful little village on top of a little mountain overlooking the sea.
 The village has an ancient Roman amphitheater, ancient churches, tiny enchanting streets, and a park that resembles that of paradise.
 Let’s also add elegant shops and fancy restaurants.
 Everybody wants to visit Taormina, but parking slots are very few How do you call this village?
-Well, its name is Taormina, also known as the pearl of the Mediterranean sea.
+Well, its name is Taormina, also known as the pearl of the Mediterranean Sea.
 But some people call it: a very expensive destination that in some periods is hard to reach for the traffic and the lack of parking space.

-Of course, busy periods are the summer months.
+Of course, the busy periods are the summer months.
 So, what shall you do?
 Avoid Taormina in July and August if you are a budget traveler?
 No. With a few tips and a little patience, you can enjoy Taormina all year round even when it is packed with visitors.

 Forget the car, use public transport

-Taormina is a little village perched on a hill on the west coast of Sicily.
+Taormina is a little village perched on a hill on the east coast of Sicily.
 Reaching it can be expensive and tiring.
 As I said, the traffic is massive in August, as people visiting the western part of Sicily do not want to miss it.

 If you are not going there for a concert in the impressive and amazing Teatro Antico, and therefore have the need to sleep there, my suggestion is to plan a one-day trip from Catania.
 Catania is one hour far from Taormina, is bigger, and allows you to find a great variety of Hotels and BBs as well as cheap places to eat.

 First of all visit Etna Trasporti for times and prices.
 A one-way ticket is 5.10 euros while a round trip is 8.50 euros.
 You will find several train stops, but I suggest you go to the first one at the train station to get better seats.